wangbing1087/exam_spider/README.md

  * Set exam total marks.
  * Display random questions for a specific exam.
  * Published/Unpublished exam.
  * Negative marking enable and set negative marking in percentage for each question.
  * User can retake exam after a specific timer period(days).
  * Single and multiple answer available.
  * Exam results dashboard.

  ### Exams list user page
- *Any user call access all exam list to start exam. examspider/start
+ *Any user can access all exams list to start exam using below url: examspider/start